Mohit505Git/Digital-Gimbal/README.md

 1) One must have a raspberry pi and a raspberry pi camera attached to it(I would recommend version 2 of the camera for best results)
 2) Also install Opencv, numpy, imutils,as essential modules for the raspberry pi camera.
-  a) You can get numpy and imutils using pip.
+  * You can get numpy and imutils using pip.
-  b) to get basic camera feed see the following and refer to https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/
+  * to get basic camera feed see the following and refer to https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/
 ```
 from picamera.array import PiRGBArray